 They’re cheaper than selling directly to cold audiences.
 And live stream video, live stream content is the cheapest of all of the Facebook ad offerings at the moment and will be probably for a little while.

-So if you’re strategic with your live stream content, not having anyone actually on the live stream, it doesn’t actually matter.
+If you’re strategic with your live stream content, not having anyone actually on the live stream, it doesn’t actually matter.
 What’s more important is that you deliver your content so that you have these piece of video, this video that you can then use for Facebook ads, building audiences, retargeting, and growing your business.

-So it’s really important that you think of live streams more strategically and not just this throw away thing like most people do where it’s like, Oh, everyone’s doing it so I’ll just go live and, you know, we’ll see who shows up and I’ll answer whatever question I wanna answer.
+It’s really important that you think of live streams more strategically and not just this throw away thing like most people do where it’s like, Oh, everyone’s doing it so I’ll just go live and, you know, we’ll see who shows up and I’ll answer whatever question I wanna answer.

 No, it’s about finding content that people want to know the answers to.
 It’s about content that builds demand and desire for your actual products and services.
 It really is a play to help grow your business.

-So think of live streams more strategically, and that will help you feel a little bit better when there’s no one actually on the actual live stream.
+Think of live streams more strategically, and that will help you feel a little bit better when there’s no one actually on the actual live stream.
 Now I touched on it, but consider a paid strategy.

 And people go, I don’t want to pay for Facebook ads, but I absolutely love organic traffic.
 I love the traffic that I get from Google for free, “for free”.
 I love the traffic that I get from YouTube, but it’s also a slow burn, right?